sveint/flask-swagger-ui/README.md

 Included Swagger UI version: 5.32.1.

-**This project is not actively maintained, but might receive occasional updates.
-Please fork it if you need a newer version.**
+**This project is automatically updated to latest Swagger UI version on a weekly basis, but is otherwise not actively maintained.**

 ## Installation